linan7788626/bending_light_cython/README.md

 # cython_pylensing_toys

 ## Introduction
 This is a version of my **_Glensing Toy_** with cython boosting. **_Glensing Toy_** is a software to demostrate what gravitational lensing is.
-By using some combination of mouse and keys, you can control the source and lenses as you will. **_Glensing Toy_** shows both the properties of source (white ball) and the lensed images (blue arcs).
+By using some combinations of mouse and keys, you can control the source and lenses. **_Glensing Toy_** shows both sources (white balls) and lensed images (blue arcs).
 Moreover, caustic and critical curves of this lensing system are shown defaultly.
-By pressing "f" or "g", you can also take a look at the properties of lenses, including main halo and subhalos, and the images of the member galaxies of this lens.
+By pressing "f" or "g", you can also take a look at the properties of lenses, and simulated images of the lenses.

 ![screenshot](https://raw.githubusercontent.com/linan7788626/cython_pylensing_toys/master/screenshot.png)